cdl-mint/Niryo/Vision Tic Tac Toe/Tic Tac Toe Game/README.md

 <img src="vision_kit.jpeg"  width="300" height="200">

+## How to Play Tic-Tac-Toe with Niryo

+### Rules of the Game:
+1. The Robot first scans the field for items.
+If there are items on the field it will clean the field.
+Otherwise the robot will move back to its starting position and waits for the player's turn.

+2. After the player makes the move, the robot needs to be nudged so that the robot knows it is its turn.

+3. Afterwards, the robot knows that it is its turn and it will have a pop-up representation of the field where TicTacToe can be played.

+4. The randomness number defines the intelligence of the robot.
+This will determine the chance of winning against the robot.

+5. Depending on the intelligence level chosen, there will be 3 outcomes to the game.
+The robot can win, loose or it is a tie.

+6. For each round, the python code must be restarted.

 Furthermore, please see this youtube link on our CDL-MINT channel.
 It is a demonstration that was presented at the Haus der Industrie in Vienna : Youtube Link: [[https://www.youtube.com/channel/UC4Gn8bjBU00AME4R17MIqgA](https://www.youtube.com/watch?v=NVb2YjT2sRI)](youtube channel)